centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/virtualization-vmware2-esx.md

 Each entry is called a **container**.

-> You can also define the "port" attribute to change listening port.
+> You can also define the "port" attribute to change the listening port.

 Then start the daemon and make sure it is configured to start at server boot: